mikewest/cookies-over-http-bad/README.md

 see what the impact of this kind of approach might look like if we take more things into account (HSTS with `includeSubdomains` and a sufficiently long lifetime obviates the needs for the `Secure` attribute, for example).

+### Doesn't this make users type passwords more often?
+Isn't that bad?

+That would be bad.
+We should actively discourage folks from typing passwords into non-secure pages.
+Browsers are moving on this already by labeling sites as "Not Secure" in various ways when they contain password forms.
+I expect that trend to continue.

 ## Open Questions

 1.  **All or nothing**?
 Is it better to treat a request's cookies as a monolithic set by deleting _all_ of